-If you’re like many people who are cooped up indoors, your home is looking more chaotic than usual.
-By taking advantage of this long weekend that’s not quite a weekend, you could work on that garage, those closets and other organization projects you’ve been putting off.
+Since we’re cooped up indoors, your home is probably looking more chaotic than usual.
+By taking advantage of this long weekend that’s not quite a weekend, you could work on your garage, closets and other organization projects you’ve been putting off.
 I personally thrive in an uncluttered environment.
 If my counters are clean or I can open the closet without things toppling out, I definitely have less anxiety.
-It may be the same for you and now might be a good time to get on top of things.
+It may be the same for you, and now might be a good time to get on top of things.

 I shopped at these two stores recently and liked them both.
-I think they’ll really help jumpstart your home organization quest:
+I think they’ll definitely help jump start your home organization quest:

 - The Container Store: You name it, they have it!
 I also love how they include project tutorials online for inspiration on getting your own space organized.

 - At home: I picked up one of these cute baskets recently.
 Plus, you can buy online and pick-up curbside!

 I think we can all agree, we’ve all spent much of this quarantine eating out of boredom – am I right?
 Don’t worry, I get it.
 I may or may not have had ice cream for dinner the other day.

 With so many restaurants closed right now, you might be having to fend for yourself more by cooking at home.
 If this is a foreign area for you, now is the perfect time to try on that chef’s hat and learn to cook!
 You can make the whole process easier by ordering your groceries online from an app like Shipt.
 I personally am a fan of HelloFresh.
 They helped me learn to cook and become more comfortable and (dare I say it!) even confident in the kitchen!
 The ingredients are delivered to you and the kits include instructions to guide you to a home-cooked meal in under 30 minutes!

 Gordon Ramsey is going one better and serving tutorials for dishes to prepare in around 10-15 minutes: